In our study of Job chapter ten, we look at the causes and effects of despair as well as seeing how it is prevented in the life of a Christian.

 Job goes even further as he accuses God of waiting to pounce on him when he messed up much like a lion pounces on its prey.
 Job thinks that the reason this is happening is so that God can demonstrate how great and powerful He is.
 Job has forgotten the fact that the very existence of everything is the greatest demonstration of His power.
 That is a very big difference between the way that God operates and the way that the devil operates.
 God demonstrates His power through creation and sustaining His creation while the devil can only demonstrate his power to kill and destroy.
 Job continues his travel in the valley of despair as he sees no end in sight to the waves of perceived judgment flowing down on him.

-'Why then did you bring me out of the womb?
-I wish I had died before any eye saw me.
-If only I had never come into being, or had been carried straight from the womb to the grave!'
+"'Why did you bring me out of the womb?
+I wish I had died there where no eye could see me.
+I would have been as if I had never existed, I would have been carried from womb to grave.

 Job is now at the bottom of the valley of despair where, once again, he wishes that he had never been born.This depression (lack of hope) is a favorite tool of the devil as he tries to separate us from God and make us feel like we are alone and without hope.
 This feeling can be especially bad for the believer as others can make them feel like they are lacking in their faith just because they cannot put a smile on their faces and pretend that everything is just fine.
 Many times, when there should be a lifting up and reminding the depressed about the hope that we have in Jesus, there is instead an air of judgment.
 As we have seen with Job's "friends" so far, they have not comforted him or reminded him of the hope that he has in God.

-'Are not my few days almost over?
-Turn away from me so I can have a moment's joy before I go to the place of no return, to the land of gloom and utter darkness, to the land of deepest night, of utter darkness and disorder, where even the light is like darkness.'
+Aren't my days few?
+So stop!
+Leave me alone, so I can cheer up a little before I go to the place of no return, to the land of darkness and death-dark gloom, a land of gloom like darkness itself, of dense darkness and utter disorder, where even the light is dark.'"

 Job has hit bottom as he asks God to just leave him alone for his last little bit of time before he dies.
 Job is talking about a place that the Jews called the grave which was a holding place for those that had died before Jesus Christ.
 Upon His death, Jesus went there to take all who believed in Him to heaven.
 We know this but Job knew nothing about the promise of Jesus taking away our sins.
 All that he knew that he could do was to wait and hope in the holding place.
 Today, the believer that dies on this earth is transported to be with Jesus in heaven while those that have rejected Him go to this holding place (the grave) to wait for judgment.